Phone Free FAQ

 This article is part of a long-running experiment to reclaim minds from the phone.

-We’ve all noticed how phones waste our time.
-But they also destroy our mood.
 We all feel ground down by worries about work, about our health, about the world.
-But we seldom recognise that behind the scenes it is our heavy phone use that is crushing our spirit, poisoning our positivity and making every little thing seem daunting.
+But we seldom recognise that behind the scenes it is our heavy phone use that is to blame.
+It is crushing our spirit, poisoning our positivity and making every little thing seem daunting.

 Not having a phone is near impossible.
 We likely need them for our lives and our jobs.